aaggj/MOCAP4ROS2-Project.github.io/getting_started/index.rst

 | |image4| +
 +----------+

-6. Press the button "Start" in MocapControl and check that markers and rigid bodies being published:
+6. Press the button "Start" in MocapControl and check that markers and rigid bodies are being published:

 .. code-block:: console